-How To Navigate Being Friends With Benefits — The Kind & Healthy Way
+How To Be Friends With Benefits — The Kind & Healthy Way

-1. Get clear on your definitions of what it means to be friends with benefits.
+Get clear on your definition of what it means to be friends with benefits.

 What "friends with benefits" means is different to everyone, so don't assume what you're envisioning is the same as what the other person is thinking.